leangjia/blender_docs/manual/modeling/meshes/uv/editing.rst

    :Editor:    UV Editor
    :Mode:      Edit Mode
    :Header:    :menuselection:`Proportional Editing`
-   :Menu:      :menuselection:`UVs --> Proportional Editing`
+   :Menu:      :menuselection:`UV --> Proportional Editing`
    :Hotkey:    :kbd:`O`

 Proportional Editing is available in UV editing.
 The controls are the same as in the 3D Viewport.